 The Council has chosen to forego treasury management interest in order to fund the underlying need to borrow from other balances in the medium term.
-Based on the average treasury management interest rate received during the first half of 2018-19, interest foregone would be in the region of £80,910 per annum.
-However, it should be noted that base rate has risen and is likely to rise again, which would increase this figure.
+Based on the average treasury management interest rate received during the first half of 2019-20, interest foregone would be in the region of £105,577 per annum.
+Should base rate rise again, this figure would increase.